sadman-strativ/simple_python/readme.md

 docker run -d -p 8080:8080 -p 50000:50000 --network jenkins -v jenkins_volume:/var/jenkins_home --name my_jenkins jenkins/jenkins
 # IF we want to pull any specific version of jenkins image, use tag to pull it.
 For example, jenkins/jenkins:jdk17
 ```
-**This command will pull the latest Jenkins image from docke hub and build a container with it and run it.**
+**This command will pull the latest Jenkins image from docke hub and build a container with it and run it**

 ### Connect and interact with Jenkins UI